Colonel-Sandvich/trpc-vue-query/README.md

 A simple package to bridge the gap between [TRPC](https://trpc.io/) and [TanStack Query for Vue](https://tanstack.com/query/v5/docs/vue/overview) much like how TRPC has their own in-house [React Query Integration](https://trpc.io/docs/client/react)

-## Goal of the project
+## Goals of the project

-Feature parity with TRPC's React Query (or at least as much as is possible with Vue Query)
+- [ ] Feature parity with TRPC's React Query (or at least as much as is possible with Vue Query)

-Documentation
+- [ ] Documentation

-SSR support
+- [ ] SSR support

-Easier integration with Vue and Nuxt
+- [ ] Easier integration with Vue and Nuxt

 ## Contributing